Reviewed by: HU Medical Review Board | Last reviewed: March 2023 | Last updated: April 2023

-Some people taking Rubraca have reactions similar to an allergic reaction.
-Notify your healthcare team immediately if you experience any of the following signs:2-4
+Notify your healthcare team immediately if you experience any of the following while on Rubraca:2-4

 - Fever or chills

-- Signs of an allergic reaction like rash, hives, peeling or blistered skin, wheezing, swelling of lips/tongue/throat
+- Signs of an allergic reaction like rash, hives, wheezing, swelling of lips/tongue/throat

 There are less common but very serious side effects that can occur with Rubraca.
 These include bone marrow problems, including myelodysplastic syndrome (MDS) or acute myeloid leukemia (AML).
 Your doctor will do regular blood tests before and during treatment with Rubraca to monitor you for any bone marrow problems.2-4